hotwax/oms-documentation/user-manuals/fulfillment/shipOrders.md

 {% endembed %}

 {% hint style="info" %}
-If `Ship Packed Orders` is enabled, all packed orders will be shipped.
-Enable the `isTrackingRequired` setting on shipping methods that should not be automaticlaly be shipped unless they have tracking codes.
+If `Ship Packed Orders` Job is enabled in the Job Manager App, all packed orders will be automatically mark shipped.
+Enable the `isTrackingRequired` setting on shipping methods that should not be automatically shipped unless they have tracking codes.
 {% endhint %}

 In the event that the packing slip or shipping label is damaged after packing an order, it can be regenerated from the completed tab.